River Valley Transit

-The River Valley Transit Authority (formerly the Williamsport Bureau of Transportation, and later River Valley Transit) is the public transit operator serving Williamsport, Pennsylvania, and surrounding Lycoming County.
+River Valley Transit Authority (formerly the Williamsport Bureau of Transportation, and later River Valley Transit) is the public transit operator serving Williamsport, Pennsylvania, and surrounding Lycoming County.

 History

 In 1969, the City of Williamsport acquired the privately owned Williamsport Bus Company, using grant funding from the Urban Mass Transit Administration and Pennsylvania Department of Transportation.
 The resulting agency, the Williamsport Bureau of Transportation, began operations on August 8, 1969.
 The system served Williamsport alongside the surrounding communities of South Williamsport, Montoursville, Duboistown, Loyalsock, and Old Lycoming Township, which formed a partnership to contribute funding to the system.

 In 1980, the system rebranded its services as "City Bus," while the organization retained the name Williamsport Bureau of Transportation.
 City Bus began services to Muncy and Lycoming Mall in 1988, and began trolley service two years later.

 November 1999 saw the opening of the Joseph M. McDade Trade & Transit Centre, the system's main hub, built on the site of the former L.L.
 Stearns department store in downtown Williamsport.
 The building has bus stop facilities on the ground floor, and also includes commercial offices and a performing arts center.
 A second building, dubbed Trade & Transit Centre II, opened next door in 2016.

 In 2005, the system was rebranded again as River Valley Transit.

 In 2011, RVT took over management of the Endless Mountains Transportation Authority, now known as BeST Transit, which operates in Bradford, Tioga, and Sullivan counties.
+The manangement agreement between RVTA and BST ended October, 2024.

 On February 18, 2022, the Williamsport City Council voted to separate River Valley Transit from the city government, transferring it to a new, independent River Valley Transit Authority.
-The original RVT ceased operations on June 30, and the RVTA commenced operations the next day, July 1, 2022.
+The original RVT, managed as a division of the City of Williamsport ceased operations on June 30, and RVTA commenced operations the next day, July 1, 2022.
+Public transportation is known as River Valley Transit (RVT).